 Most of the time with commercial rates, you get terms with a lower number of years than with residential rates.
 For example, it’s easy to acquire a 30-year term.
 With an apartment loan, you will likely have terms of 3, 5, or 7 years, even 10 years, although over 10 years is uncommon.

 Do you have questions about commercial property mortgage rates?
-At Fidelity Mortgage Lenders, we’re here to help.
-Contact Peter directly on PSteigleder@FidelityCA.com or give him a call on 818.422.8879.
+At Fidelity Mortgage Lenders, we can help you secure the right loan for your needs.
+To get started, contact us or give us a call at (800) 752-9533.